 One of my favourite dog-friendly beaches close to Batemans Bay is Durras Main Beach, about 20 minutes drive north of Batemans Bay in South Durras.
 This long and wide beach with golden sand is a lovely stretch for off-leash frolics, although the surf can be rather rough.
 The dog-friendly section starts from south of the caravan park, north to the headland.

-One of my favourite beaches in the Batemans Bay area is Wimbie Beach.
+One of my favourite beaches in the Batemans Bay area, and one of the best dog beaches in NSW, is Wimbie Beach.
 This gorgeous beach is located 9km south of the centre of Batemans Bay, in a calm corner of the Bay.

 As well as being very calm, perfect for even the smallest dogs, the beach is also well removed from the road, so you can feel safe about allowing your dog off leash.
 Dogs are also allowed off-leash on the adjacent reserve and headland.